jamesob/jamesob.github.io/_posts/2012-6-2-salmons-crisis.md

 > before.

 This statement in itself reveals a severe misunderstanding of how the economy works.
-What does Mr. Salmon think happens to the capital once it has rushed to "corporation's bottom lines?"
-He must think that each Apple board member takes his freshly-earned cash home to hide it under his mattress or simply burn it in an oil drum.
+What does Mr. Salmon presume happens to the capital once it has rushed to "corporation's bottom lines?"
+He apparently assumes that each Apple board member takes his freshly-earned cash home to hide under his mattress or simply burn in an oil drum.

 Nothing could be further from the truth.
 In order to preserve a large amount of wealth, that wealth must be *injected back into the economy* via the purchase